MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 >It can take up to 5 minutes for the details about about a newly contained device to reach MDE onboarded devices.

 > [!Important]
+>
-> If a contained device changes its IP address, then all Microsoft Defender for Endpoint onboarded devices will recognize this and start blocking communications with the new IP address.
+> - If a contained device changes its IP address, then all Microsoft Defender for Endpoint onboarded devices will recognize this and start blocking communications with the new IP address.
 The original IP address will no longer be blocked (It may take up to 5 mins to see these changes).
 >
-> In cases where the contained device’s IP is used by another device on the network, there will be a warning while containing with a link to advanced hunting (with a pre-populated query).
-This will provide visibility to the other devices using the same IP to help you make a conscious decision if you’d like to contain the device not.
+> - In cases where the contained device’s IP is used by another device on the network, there will be a warning while containing the device, with a link to advanced hunting (with a pre-populated query).
+This will provide visibility to the other devices using the same IP to help you make a conscious decision if you’d like to continue with containing the device.
 >
-> In cases where the contained device is a network device, a warning will appear with a message that this may cause network connectivity issues (for example, containing a router that is acting as a default gateway), at this point, you’ll be able to choose whether to contain the device or not.
+> - In cases where the contained device is a network device, a warning will appear with a message that this may cause network connectivity issues (for example, containing a router that is acting as a default gateway).
+At this point, you’ll be able to choose whether to contain the device or not.

 ### Stop containing a device

-You'll be able to stop containing a device at any time by.
+You'll be able to stop containing a device at any time.

-1. Select the device from the Device inventory or open the device page
+1. Select the device from the **Device inventory** or open the device page
 2. Select **Release from containment** from the action menu

 This action will restore this device's connection to the network.